JJLindsey/README-creator/generate.README.md

 ### *Questions*
-If you have any questions, reach out to me on Git Hub [ fdd](https://github.com/ fdd), or send me a message ddd.
+If you have any questions, reach out to me on Git Hub [JJLindsey](https://github.com/JJLindsey), or send me a message jjlindsey@gmail.com.